Mania (Fall Out Boy album)

-Mania (stylized as M A N I A) is the seventh studio album by American rock band Fall Out Boy, released on January 19, 2018, on Island Records and DCD2 as the follow-up to their sixth studio album, American Beauty/American Psycho (2015).
+Mania (stylized as M A N I A) is the seventh studio album by American rock band Fall Out Boy, released on January 19, 2018, through Island Records and DCD2.
 The album was produced by Jonny Coffer, D. Sardy, Jesse Shatkin, and longtime collaborator Butch Walker, as well as self-production from the band.
 The album was preceded by five singles; "Young and Menace", "Champion", "The Last of the Real Ones", "Hold Me Tight or Don't", and "Wilson (Expensive Mistakes)".

-Upon the album release, Mania received largely mixed reviews from music critics, but fared well commercially, debuting at number-one on the US Billboard 200.
-However, it is the band's first album since their debut studio album, Take This to Your Grave (2003), to not produce a Billboard Hot 100 single on the chart.
-The album was nominated for the category of Best Rock Album at the 61st Annual Grammy Awards.
+Originally announced for release on September 15, 2017, Mania was delayed to the following January.
+Upon release, it received largely mixed reviews from music critics, but fared well commercially, becoming their third consecutive album to debut at number one on the US Billboard 200.
+However, it is the band's first album since their debut, Take This to Your Grave (2003), not to produce a Billboard Hot 100 single on the chart.
+In 2019, it was nominated for Best Rock Album at the 61st Annual Grammy Awards.

 Background

 Fall Out Boy enjoyed commercial success and worldwide acclaim after releasing their sixth studio album, American Beauty/American Psycho (2015).
 During the extensive touring in support of the album, the group began writing and recording material for a seventh album.
 The beginning of the production process for Mania began after the band's frontman Patrick Stump introduced the song "Young and Menace" to bass guitarist Pete Wentz at Reading and Leeds Festival in 2016, which inspired the musicians to record a full-length.
 In an interview with Rolling Stone, Wentz described the vision behind Mania.
 "It feels like every once in awhile, you've gotta do a hard restart that clears the cache and erases the hard drive.
 I think that's what [Mania] was – a big palette cleanse," said Wentz.

-After the release of the album's first two singles, "Young and Menace" and "Champion", Patrick Stump issued a statement on Twitter confirming that the band was postponing the release date for Mania until January 19, 2018 due to the album "feeling rushed."
+After the release of the album's first two singles, "Young and Menace" and "Champion", Patrick Stump issued a statement on Twitter confirming that the band was postponing the release date for Mania until January 19, 2018, due to the album "feeling rushed."